rmdm/rmgr/README.md

 )

 // yes, with **rmgr** try-catch is not required to close all the resources
-// in a graceful way (it may only be needed to catch the initialization error)
+// in a graceful way (it may only be needed to catch an initialization error)
 ```

 API